Why Is My Water Heater Pressure Relief Valve Leaking?

 Common Reasons for a Leaking T&P Valve

-Too much pressure buildup—often due to thermal expansion or a faulty thermostat—can cause the valve to open frequently.
-If your water pressure regulator isn’t working correctly, it may need to be adjusted or replaced.
+Excessive pressure buildup—often due to thermal expansion or a faulty thermostat—can put added stress on the valve and the overall system.
+If your water pressure regulator isn't working correctly, it may need to be adjusted or replaced.
+An expansion tank is a common solution for pressure issues in a closed system, and regular plumbing and heating maintenance tips can help prevent these problems from developing in the first place.

-Over time, mineral deposits, corrosion, or simple wear and tear can cause the valve to fail.
-In this case, it may need to be replaced.
+Over time, sediment buildup, corrosion, or simple wear and tear can cause the valve to become defective and no longer seal properly.
+In this case, replacing the valve is often the right fix, and relief valve replacement may be needed.

 A poorly installed valve or a missing discharge pipe can create safety hazards.
-Always have a licensed plumber, like our team at BDP Plumbing, check your setup to ensure it’s up to code.
+Always have a professional inspect your setup to ensure it's up to code.

 Why You Shouldn't Ignore a Leak